-1. A vaccine for diabetes.
+1. A vaccine for Type 1 diabetes.
 This is amazing.
 Share with us your vision.

 We believe we have found a way to stop the destruction of islets by selectively killing the white blood cells that are attacking the pancreas.
 We are using an existing, safe and inexpensive vaccine called BCG.

-2. What inspired you to research on diabetes Dr. Denise Faustman?
+2. What inspired you to research diabetes Dr. Denise Faustman?

 3. How has been the journey from phase 1 to phase 2 of research on developing the vaccine for diabetes?